Umma Khan V: Invasion of Nakhchivan and Khoy and struggle with Iran

 Umma Khan raided Georgia, and arrived from there to Karabakh at the request of Ibrahim Khalil Khan in 1787 with an army according to Armenian historian Mirza Yusuf Nersesov.
 Then, Nutsal and Khan moved towards Nakhchivan and besieged it and captured it after a 17-day siege.
 Kalb-Ali Khan Kangarlu appealed to Mohammad Khan Qajar of Erivan for help, who in turn sent Kurdish auxiliaries composed of Zilans and Turkic Karapapaks.
 Sides met at Qarababa and Kalb-Ali was forced to flee from the scene.
 After some time, the troops of the "seven Azerbaijani khanates" and soldiers from other places suddenly attacked the Avars.
 The allied army was defeated and put to flight.
 The Avars began to pursue them, and as a result, the khanates lost over 500 people.
 Later Umma Khan, together with the Karabakh army, approached the borders of Karadagh, overtook and devastated this region.
 According to Genichutlinsky, "in every village, in every city where the troops of Umma Khan broke into, there was always death and destruction."

 Already after Karim Khan Zand's death in 1779, Iran was once again thrown into turmoil and Agha Muhammad Khan rose as victor among several rivalling warlords.
 Trying to use the vacuum, Umma Khan accompanied Ibrahim Khalil in 1788–1789 to capture Khoy.
-However, they were defated by Jafarqoli khan Donboli.
+However, they were defeated by Jafarqoli khan Donboli.
 Ibrahim's vizier Molla Panah Vagif was among the prisoners.
 They were ransomed later.

 Having captured, the last stronghold of the Zands - the city of Shiraz in 1791, Agha Muhammad began to prepare troops for the conquest of Transcaucasia.
 In 1795, Muhammad Hasan of Shaki, Umma Khan's neighbor expressed his obedience to the Shah of Iran and received from him an army with which he was to conquer Shirvan.
 At the same time, Muhammad's younger brother, Salim, turned to Umma Khan and Mustafa Khan of Shirvan with a request for help in the struggle for the Shaki throne.
 Nutsal sent a detachment led by the vizier Aliskandi against Shah's army.
 Luckily for Salim, a sudden arrest of Muhammad Hasan by Mostafa khan Davalu-Qajar (a general under Agha Muhammad) on the charge of treason, led him to re-occupy Shaki using the opportunity.